jadecobra/python_tdd_exercises/source/list comprehensions.rst

        # NameError
        # ModuleNotFoundError

-* create a file named ``list_comprehensions.py`` in the project folder and the terminal updates to show an `AttributeError <./AttributeError.rst>`_\ , which we add to our expanding list of exceptions encountered
+* create a file named ``list_comprehensions.py`` in the project folder and the terminal updates to show an :doc:`AttributeError`\ , which we add to our expanding list of exceptions encountered
   .. code-block:: python

        # Exceptions Encountered